bfitz1/k-and-r-and-other-things/README.md

-# K & R & Maybe Some Other Things
+# K & R & Other Things

 Never actually went through this book, and it's a convenient enough excuse to brush on C.